Age Group

 This calculator covers the most common individual tax scenarios (income up to ₹50 lakh).
 Surcharge applies at higher incomes (10% on income above ₹50 lakh, 15% above ₹1 crore, etc.) and is not included here.
 Please consult a CA for high-income scenarios.

-This calculator is for general information purposes only and is based on FY 2024-25 tax slabs.
+This calculator is for general information purposes only and is based on FY 2025-26 tax slabs (Budget 2025).
 Tax laws change frequently.
 For precise calculations, surcharge applicability, or professional advice, please consult a qualified Chartered Accountant or visit the official Income Tax India website at incometax.gov.in.